khoantd/deepagents-quickstarts/deep_research/README.md

 ### Custom Model

-By default, `deepagents` uses `"claude-sonnet-4-5-20250929"`.
+By default, the research agent uses `"openai:gpt-4o"` when running directly, or `"claude-sonnet-4-5-20250929"` in the deepagents package.
 You can customize this by passing any [LangChain model object](https://python.langchain.com/docs/integrations/chat/).
 See the Deepagents package [README](https://github.com/langchain-ai/deepagents?tab=readme-ov-file#model) for more details.

+#### Direct Provider Integration

 ```python
 from langchain.chat_models import init_chat_model